Referral Link: The Simple Guide (How, Why and When to Use One in 2021)

 2. Explain clearly how your referral program works

 If you are going to impress someone, do it at your expense, not theirs.

-You must have explainer videos or graphics entailing how your referral link program works and can benefit users.
+Create explainer videos or graphics detailing how your referral link program works and how it will benefit users.